 The recipe is called Lemon Lush and the original source is Allrecipes.com.
 However, I might have missed it if I hadn’t seen it in a sample of the new All Recipes magazine which came bundled with the latest issue of Family Circle.

 It reminds me of a cross between Taste of Home and Food Network Magazine, with articles written especially for the magazine as well as recipes and tips pulled straight from allrecipes.com.
 They’ve done a nice job laying out sidebars and blurbs with reader tips, recipe recommendation and quotes you might not have noticed while scrolling through the reviews.
 This being just a preview, I’m anxious to see how they will fill a full magazine.
 Food Network has all their Food TV celebrity features, so maybe allrecipes.com will make readers the stars and feature more everyday people kind of like Taste of Home does.
 We shall see.

 Anyway, because Todd’s pretty much the only person who will be eating this, I halved the recipe and made it in an 8 inch metal pan.
 To slice it neatly, I lined the pan with nonstick foil, froze the entire dessert, lifted it from the pan while frozen, and cut into squares a few hours before serving.
 That step is completely optional, but I like things to look nice on a plate.

-- 1 cup all-purpose flour
+- 2 cups all-purpose flour (9 oz)

 - 1 cup granulated sugar